-Filters for Argos Doppler data provide flexible, automated and repeatable methods for filtering your Argos data.
-Data Managers can currently apply two types of Argos filters to their study data in Movebank: a Simple Argos Filter and the Douglas Filter.
-If the Argos data are being imported to Movebank via a live feed, these filters can be set up to automatically filter incoming data.
-If the Argos data are already in Movebank, Data Managers can apply the filters using the Event Editor.
-Note that these filters require both location estimates provided by Argos as well as the LC (Argos location class) attribute.
-In addition, the Best of Day filter in the Douglas Filter requires the Argos IQ and Nb mes attributes, and you will need these attributes in your dataset for the filter to run.
+Data requirements: Argos filters require both location estimates provided by Argos as well as the LC (Argos location class) attribute.
+In addition, the Best of Day filter in the Douglas Argos Filter uses the Argos IQ and Nb mes attributes, and you will need these attributes in your data for the filter to run.
 Argos IQ values without leading 0s, such as provided by Argos WebService, will give the same results as 2-digit values (for example, a value of "06" will be processed the same way as a value of "6").
 If your data are missing some of this diagnostic information, see the FAQ for advice.

-To create the filter, choose the least accurate location class that you want to be included in the filtered data.
+Choose the least accurate location class that you want to be included in the filtered data.
 For example, if you only want to exclude locations Argos indicates as failed (location class Z), select B (the location class with the least accurate locations not considered failed).
 Points with the location class B and all more accurate classes will be retained, and only class Z points will be marked as outliers.
-The location classes are listed in order of increasing accuracy (i.e., Z being the least accurate and G being the most accurate).
+The location classes are listed in order of increasing accuracy (Z being least accurate and G being most accurate).

-The Douglas Argos-Filter Algorithm (Douglas Filter) allows you to filter Argos data by flagging locations that exceed thresholds for distance between consecutive locations and velocity and bearing between consecutive movement vectors, as defined by the Data Manager.
-It was originally developed by David Douglas from the U.S. Geological Survey in Alaska and has been re-implemented for Movebank with David’s help (Thank you a lot, David!).
-In order to use it, you will have to set several parameters, described below.
+The Douglas Argos Filter allows you to filter Argos data by flagging locations that exceed thresholds for distance between consecutive locations, and velocity and bearing between consecutive movement vectors.
+It was originally developed by David Douglas from the U.S. Geological Survey Alaska Science Center and has been re-implemented for Movebank (thank you David!).
 For more information, see the following resources:

 - Douglas et al. 2012, Methods in Ecology and Evolution